nlangh/docker-nodejs-hello-world/README.md

-# HelloWorldNode
+# Docker Node.js Hello World!

-This project contains a simple vanilla Node.js application that responds with "Hello World!"
+This project contains a simple vanilla Node.js application that responds with "Hello World! and OK 200"

 ## Prerequisite